Markets

 Mentioned in this article

-Signals from peers have been mixed.
-Molina Healthcare recently issued a 2026 profit forecast well below analyst estimates and announced it will exit traditional Medicare Advantage Part D prescription drug plans starting in 2027.
+Recent signals from within the industry have not been uniformly positive.
+Molina Healthcare, for instance, issued a 2026 profit outlook that fell substantially short of analyst expectations.
+Furthermore, the company announced it will discontinue its traditional Medicare Advantage Part D prescription drug plans beginning in 2027.

 Related Articles